jonnymariani/SpotifyMotto/README.md

   <h3 align="center">SPOTIFY MOTTO</h3>

   <p align="center">
-    An awesome <a href="https://github.com/sirjonasxx/G-Earth">G-Earth</a> Extension to show the world what you listening!
+    An awesome <a href="https://github.com/sirjonasxx/G-Earth">G-Earth</a> extension to show the world what you listening!
     <br />
     <br />
     <br />